cluangar/pyscript_simple_lnpr_frigate/README.md

 3. Install LNPR API Docker

 *Recommanded use 2 dual stream resolution from Camera
-1. Low Res for Detect (Recommaned minimum 720P or higher)
+1. Low Res for Detect (Recommaned minimum 720P or higher for OCR)
-2. Righ Res for Record (Recommaned maximum can used for OCR)
+2. Righ Res for Record (Recommaned maximum can alternative used for OCR)

 ![Demo_Simple_LNPR01_Filter](https://github.com/user-attachments/assets/e77500c4-554a-4688-b45d-f46b348943a4)